Museum of Fine Arts, Boston: Community relations

-In September 2022, as the MFA sought to recover from a precipitous drop in attendance caused by the COVID-19 pandemic, a new logo and branding campaign were announced, along with renewed community outreach efforts.
-These changes were announced in tandem with the opening of the traveling exhibition of an official portrait of former US president Barack Obama by Kehinde Wiley and the accompanying portrait of Michelle Obama by Amy Sherald, both on loan from the National Portrait Gallery in Washington DC.

 Special exhibitions

-The Museum of Fine Arts, Boston, holds a lot of special exhibitions regularly with a duration always more than one month.
-The special exhibitions always exist only in a limited time and the exhibits included are often borrowed from other museums.
-This is one of MFA's features that attract tourists from inside the Boston area and other places worldwide.There have been about three exhibitions concurrently held each month at MFA since 1996.
-As of the end of 2022, the collection topic MFA special exhibits were divided into 13 categories: Africa and Oceania; Americas; Ancient Egypt, Nubia and the near East; Ancient Greece and Rome; Asia; Contemporary Art; Europe; Jewelry; Judaica; Musical Instruments; Photography; Prints and Drawings; and Textile and Fashion Arts.
+The Museum of Fine Arts, Boston, hosts special exhibitions consisting of items borrowed from other museums.
+These limited time events extend for several months and there are typically three exhibitions taking place concurrently since at least 1996.
+The collection topics of the special exhibits are divided into 13 categories: Africa and Oceania; Americas; Ancient Egypt, Nubia and the near East; Ancient Greece and Rome; Asia; Contemporary Art; Europe; Jewelry; Judaica; Musical Instruments; Photography; Prints and Drawings; and Textile and Fashion Arts.
 Most special exhibitions take place at the following galleries: Edward and Nancy Roberts Family Gallery, Linde Family Wing for Contemporary Art, Ann and Graham Gund Gallery, Edward H. Linde Gallery.
-The exhibitions are usually opens to public with a variety of pricing on tickets.
+The exhibitions are usually open to public with a variety of ticket prices.
+Members of MFA, Boston can also enjoy free admission to any special exhibitions.

 Philip Guston Now

 Philip Guston Now is an exhibition organized by the Museum of Fine Arts, Boston; the National Gallery of Art, Washington; the Museum of Fine Arts, Houston; and Tate Modern, London.
-This show is also considered as America’s most controversial art exhibition, as of May, 2022.
-Its controversies are mainly because much of his work addresses and confronts topics such as white supremacy, racism, anti-Semitism, and violence.
-It was originally planned to open in June of 2020, due to nationwide protests for racial equality, it was postponed to open at May.
+This show is also considered as America's most controversial art exhibition, as of May 2022.
+Its controversies are mainly due to much of his work addressing and confronting topics such as white supremacy, racism, anti-Semitism, and violence It was originally planned to open in June 2020, but due to nationwide protests for racial equality, it was postponed to open at May.
 1, 2022.
 The museums were aware of its controversies, so they opened a comment area on their official website for the public to share their thoughts with the museum.